 On your tour, you will learn about the issues the Yellow Eyed Penguin faces, their life cycle and how the project is carried out.
 You'll take a short bus trip over to the reserve and be led on foot by your guide through a system of covered trenches to viewing hides which allow access to the living and breeding habitat of this very shy bird without disturbing them.

 Founded in 1876, the Speights Brewery still occupies its original Dunedin site - with several of its buildings dating back to the late 1800's.
-One of the only remaining 'gravity breweries' in the world, your 60-minute tour will take you through its inner workings.
-You'll also have a chance to taste six different beers as well as bottle, cap and brew your own personal Speights Gold Medal Ale - the brewery's flagship beer.
+One of the only remaining 'gravity breweries' in the world, this 60-minute tour explains its inner workings.
+There is an opportunity to taste six different beers as well as bottle, cap and brew your own personal Speights Gold Medal Ale - the brewery's flagship beer.

 The Otago Peninsula headland is arguably the most precious wildlife habitat in New Zealand and the farm owned by the Reid family is right on the forefront of this headland.
 Here, amidst truly spectacular scenery, the world's rarest penguins, Hoiho the yellow-eyed, the little blue penguins, the New Zealand fur seals and the Stewart Island Shags all live in harmony.
 Your tour begins at the reception area, 1 kilometre from the Natures Wonders entrance.
 Here your fully trained local guide explains safety procedures, then its off in the Argo for an exhilarating experience!
 First stop is the mythical "Maori's Footprint" location which offers panoramic views over the Otago Peninsula.
 During the nesting season you'll stop at a breeding colony of Cormorants (Spotted Shags) nestled on a rugged cliff face rising from the crashing Pacific Ocean waves below.
 Continuing on you arrive at a hide for a very close encounter with a breeding colony of New Zealand Fur Seals and their pups, who enjoy nothing more than basking on the rocks and swimming in the pools in front of you.
 From here a beach-front ride takes you to a covered track leading down to a purpose-built hide on Penguin Beach to view little blue penguins in their nests (in season) and spot the rare Yellow-eyed Penguin in their nest or on the beach.
 Your guide will provide interesting and informative commentary throughout the tour.
 You then return to the highest point on the farm, 201 metres above sea level from where you have spectacular 360 degree views of this beautiful peninsula.